 Not everyone owns a smartwatch — and that’s fine.
 Your iPhone already tracks steps, walking distance, flights climbed, and several mobility metrics automatically, without any wearable at all.
-The data goes straight into Apple Health, where apps can read and analyse it.
-You won’t get heart rate or sleep stages, but you can still build a meaningful fitness baseline from your phone alone.
+All of that data lands in Apple Health, giving you a general activity picture you can browse inside the Health app itself.

 Here’s how to make sure your iPhone captures everything it can.